JCheckboxTree/JCheckboxTree/README.md

 * The checkboxes can be hidden if needed, on a per entry basis.
 * Simple usage.
 Creating a tree requires only one line of code.
 * The tree can be set to highlight the entire row on selection, or just the row text, as desired.
-* JCheckboxTree extends JTree, and provides all the normal tree component functionality.
+* JCheckboxTree extends JTree, and provides all the common tree component functionality.
 * Relatively compact source code.
 * Code and usage examples.
 * Complete Javadoc documentation.